thangckt/mkdocs-material/docs/insiders/faq/sponsoring.md

 [initiate a new discussion] to evaluate it with others.

   [overview of these sponsoring goals]: ../index.md#goals
-  [initiate a new discussion]: https://github.com/squidfunk/mkdocs-material/discussions/new/chooses
+  [initiate a new discussion]: https://github.com/squidfunk/mkdocs-material/discussions

 [__What happens if I reach my sponsoring limit for my current tier?__](#insiders-limit){ #insiders-limit }

-If you extend the number of sites that are in your current sponsoring limit, please [upgrade your sponsorship] to a higher tier to continue using the Insiders version and build more sites.
+If you extend the number of sites that are in your current sponsoring limit, please [upgrade your sponsorship] to a higher tier to continue using the Insiders edition and build more sites.
 The change will be effective immediately.

   [upgrade your sponsorship]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/upgrading-a-sponsorship